-Nesting amongst the verdant hilltops of Portugal's São Miguel island on the north coast, the tiny house of Pico do Refúgio peaks above lushness of this ecological reserve close to deliciously slow lane living of rural life in Rabo de Peixe and Ribeira Grande.
+Nestling amongst the verdant hilltops of Portugal's São Miguel island on the north coast, the tiny art hotel house of Pico do Refúgio peaks above the lushness of this ecological reserve, close to deliciously slow lane living of rural life in Rabo de Peixe and Ribeira Grande.

 The open lofty interiors of Pico do Refúgio have borrowings of atelier décor with a creative cocktail of nature, art and crisp design.
 Sweeping glaucous hues of polished concrete flooring pairs with aged, honeyed plinths and ivory walls that flank modernist pieces.